Mahaletchumy Arujanan: The Petri Dish

-Arujanan is the founding editor-in-chief for the first science newspaper in Malaysia, The Petri Dish.
-The newspaper was initiated to bring biotechnology to the public domain.
+Mahaletchumy is the founding editor-in-chief for the first science newspaper in Malaysia, The Petri Dish.
+The newspaper was initiated to bring biotechnology/science to the public domain.

-The newspaper started as a 12-page monthly in February 2011 with a circulation of 2,000 copies and has grown into a 20-page publication with 6,000 copies circulated to key stakeholders in the fields of science/biotechnology in Malaysia.
-With a strong belief that science should reach the public, Arujanan made efforts to circulate The Petri Dish to shopping malls, private hospitals, Starbucks outlets, and secondary schools.
-In Feb 2017, Arujanan was creating an online portal for The Petri Dish.
+The newspaper started as a 12-page monthly in February 2011 with a circulation of 2,000 copies and has grown into a 20-page publication with 20,000 copies circulated to key stakeholders in the fields of science/biotechnology in Malaysia.
+With a strong belief that science should reach the public, Mahaletchumy made efforts to circulate The Petri Dish to shopping malls, private hospitals, Starbucks outlets, ministries and government agencies related to science, hotels, Malaysian airports, Parliament library and selected car service centres.
+In Feb 2017, Arujanan created an online portal for The Petri Dish.